fuzailpalnak/py_oneliner/README.md

 A Library build with a propose, single line console print across project to avoid unnecessary console prints.
 The Library has the capability to handle all print statements in one line across the project.

-When there are multiple for loops iterating over a list of task and those task, again run have sub task which again have to be looped over, Therefore knowing their status of each loop during execution is essential, or knowing where the code has reached for that matter, keeping all that in mind the library is design, to just display a sequence of execution in one line console print, so user is aware  about the progress.
+When there are several tasks to be looped, which also have their own sub task, and these sub task have to be looped over, Therefore, knowing the status of each loop, during execution is essential, or, knowing where the code has reached for that matter, keeping all that in mind, the library is design to just display the sequence of execution in one-line console print, so user is aware about the progress.

 ![demo4](https://user-images.githubusercontent.com/24665570/96991506-29e99500-1546-11eb-8180-195bb5334c8b.gif)